Electric Vehicles

 Battery Degradation

 The battery is the most expensive component in an electric car – replacement costs can exceed £10,000.
-All batteries degrade over time, but excessive degradation is a fault.
+All batteries degrade over time, and some loss is inevitable: roughly 2-3% capacity loss per year is normal, with 80-90% capacity remaining after 8 years being typical for most EVs.

 Charging System Problems